Derived Partners of Enriques Surfaces

-After that, we will construct the geometric realization of the Brauer classes as Severi-Brauer varieties over the stacks $\mathscr{Y}$ and $\mathscr{Y}/\mathbb{Z}_2$.\\ \\ \textit{Structure of the paper.} In section 2 we define the notations and list some properties of the quotient stacks involved.
-In section 3 we define the Brauer classes in terms of Clifford algebras and provide the proof of the main theorems.
-In section 4 we will construct the associated Severi-Brauer varieties as geometric realizations of the Brauer classes.
-In section 5 we discuss further research directions and open problems.\\ \\ \textit{Acknowledgements.} We thank Alexander Kuznetsov, Daniel Krashen and Franco Rota for insightful suggestions and discussions.
+\textit{Structure of the paper.} In Section 2 we define the notations and list some properties of the quotient stacks involved.
+In Section 3 we construct the Azumaya algebras in question in terms of Clifford algebras and provide the proofs of the main theorems.
+In Section 4 we construct the associated Severi-Brauer varieties as geometric realizations of the Brauer classes.
+In Section 5 we discuss further research directions and open problems.

+\textit{Acknowledgements.} We thank Alexander Kuznetsov, Daniel Krashen and Franco Rota for insightful suggestions and discussions.
+We thank the anonymous referees for suggestions on improving the exposition and for catching minor mistakes in the first version of the paper.
 We note that the main results of this paper have also appeared in \cite{kp}, although our setup is more explicit.
 We do not know whether our equivalence of categories is the same as that of \cite{kp}.